deviator/ssll/README.md

   place to define or import types
  +/

-// define all needed functions
+/+ define all needed functions

-@api("lib") // "lib" is name of library pointer
+    "lib" is name of library pointer
+    Linkage.c is linkage of pointer for loading functions addresses +/
+@api("lib", Linkage.c)
 {
     // name of functions must match exactly with function in library void mysharedlib_init() { mixin(SSLL_CALL); }